-Welcome, Class of 2020!
+Welcome, Class of 2021!
 Hailing from Maryland, I graduated from Yale in 2012 with a B.A. in Economics and East Asian Studies.
 After college, I moved to New York City, where I worked at Bank of America Merrill Lynch and volunteered with Apex for Youth and New York Cares.
-I'm currently in my second year of the JD/MBA program at Harvard and love traveling, going on adventures, being active, curling up with a good book, and watching trashy TV.
-I'm so excited for my second year as a Thayer proctor and look forward to meeting you all!
+I'm currently in my third year of the JD/MBA program at Harvard and love traveling, going on adventures, being active, curling up with a good book, and watching trashy TV.
+I'm so excited for my third year as a Thayer proctor and look forward to meeting you all!

 Welcome freshmen!!
-I was born and raised in Cambridge, MA and later went on to attend boarding school and undergrad in MA; I'm pretty much a Massachusetts girl through and through.
-As a result, I'm a fan of all things New England, namely the beach, the Museum of Fine Arts, Nantucket, apple picking, fishing, running along the Charles, hiking in VT, and the Boston Ballet.
-When not enjoying the wonders of New England I serve as the Director of Financial Planning and Budgeting at the Harvard Kennedy School of Government.
-I live in Hurlbut with my husband, Donald, our new son Aiken, and our adorable dog, Sasha.
-This is my fourth year as a proctor and I am certain that it will be the best because of all of you!
+I was born and raised in Cambridge, MA and later went on to attend boarding school and undergrad (Amherst College) all in MA; I'm pretty much a Massachusetts girl through and through.
+As a result, I'm a fan of all things New England, namely the beach, the Museum of Fine Arts, apple picking and the Boston Ballet.
+However, my one true passion is eating and I love trying the many restaurants that Boston, Cambridge and Somerville have to offer.
+When not I’m enjoying the wonders of New England or relishing in a culinary adventure I serve as the Director of Financial Planning and Budgeting at the Harvard Kennedy School of Government.
+I live in Hurlbut basement with my husband, Donald, our 1 year old son, Aiken, and our adorable dog, Sasha.
+This is my fifth year as a proctor and I am certain that it will be the best because of all of you!

-Welcome, Class of 2020!
-I am a doctoral student at the Graduate School of Education, studying Human Development and Psychology.
-I am a Chinese-English bilingual and my research is about how children learn their mother tongues and how to help adults learn second/foreign languages efficiently.
+Welcome, Class of 2021!
+I am a Ed.D Candidate at the Graduate School of Education, studying Human Development and Psychology.
+My research is about how children learn their mother tongues and how to help adults learn second/foreign languages efficiently.
 Outside of academics, the three things I love most are traveling, traveling, and traveling, especially exploring the history, culture, and people's lives of a foreign country.
 I also enjoy movies, musicals, and almost all kinds of performing arts.
 Looking forward to meeting all of you!